areiterer/contact-manager/README.md

 ## Roadmap

-There are still a lot of things to be fixed here.
+There are still a lot of things to be fixed and added here:

 * [ ] Improve Component / State design
+* [ ] prop-types
 * [ ] Tests are missing
 * [ ] ...